Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Streaming the loop

-step-startBeginning of each model turn{ stepIndex }
+step-startfirst, every turn{ stepIndex }

-text-delta / reasoning-deltaDuring the turnstreamed content
+text-delta / reasoning-deltaduring the turnstreamed content

-tool-callAfter a turn's tool args finish parsing{ toolCallId, toolName, input }
+tool-callafter args finish parsing{ toolCallId, toolName, input }

-tool-resultAfter server-side execution{ toolCallId, toolName, output, isError? }
+tool-resultafter execution{ toolCallId, toolName, output, isError? }

-finishOnce, at the very end{ usage, finishReason } (usage summed across all steps)
+finishonce, at the very end{ usage, finishReason } (usage summed across all steps)

 stream-loop.ts